jjakk/jjakk/Readme.md

-I'm John (or as I go by on github JJakk), a software developer primarily focused on front-end, and mobile app development.
+Hi 👋 I'm John (or as I go by on github JJakk), a software developer primarily focused on front-end, and mobile app development.
 I work mostly in Javascript, and am proficient in Express, and React.
 I'm also the founder of Protos Apps, a small tech startup focused on developing mobile, and web apps.
 ## Some of My Projects
 ### Brick Drop
 A minimalist hyper-casual game